Per- and Polyfluoroalkyl Substances (PFAS)

 PFAS are made up of chains of carbon and fluorine linked together.
 The carbon-fluorine bond is one of the shortest and strongest bonds in nature and does not easily break down under natural conditions.
 For this reason, PFAS are often referred to as “forever chemicals.”

 The two most common and best-studied compounds in the PFAS family are perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-Although PFOA and PFOS are no longer manufactured in the United States, they have been replaced with other PFAS alternatives such as hexafluoropropylene oxide dimer acid (used in GenX technology), perfluorobutanesulfonic acid (PFBS), 3-perfluoroheptyl propanoic acid (7:3 FTCA), and n-methyl perfluorooctanesulfonamide (NMeFOSA).
+Although PFOA and PFOS are no longer manufactured in the United States, they have been replaced with different PFAS such as hexafluoropropylene oxide dimer acid (used in GenX technology), perfluorobutanesulfonic acid (PFBS), 3-perfluoroheptyl propanoic acid (7:3 FTCA), and n-methyl perfluorooctanesulfonamide (NMeFOSA).
 PFOA and PFOS are still used in manufacturing in other countries so consumer goods imported to the United States may contain PFOA or PFOS.

-PFAS are used in many industrial and consumer processes to make everyday items non-stick, or water-, oil-, or stain-resistant.
+Many industrial and consumer processes use PFAS to make everyday items non-stick, or water-, oil-, or stain-resistant.

-Aqueous Film-Forming Foams (AFFF) are Class B commercial firefighting foams historically produced with PFOS or polyfluorinated precursors that break down to PFOA or other PFAS.
+Aqueous Film-Forming Foams (AFFF) are Class B commercial firefighting foams historically produced with PFOS, PFHxS, or polyfluorinated precursors that break down to PFOA or other PFAS.
 These foams are used at airports, military installations, petroleum refineries and chemical manufacturing plants for fire and flammable vapor suppression as well as for training purposes.
-AFFF may also be used during the course of normal firefighting operations by fire departments.
+AFFF may also be used in normal firefighting operations by fire departments.
 They have long shelf lives and despite newer products being available, may still be stored and used at these sites.
 When used, AFFF has the potential to contaminate soil, groundwater, and surface water.
 Newer products, referred to as “modern fluorotelomer foams,” are available and are not made with PFOS or PFOA precursors, but rather with other PFAS analytes that contain fewer carbon atoms.
 These modern foams can breakdown to PFAS compounds that may be less toxic.

 Routes of Exposure